Skip to content

 About the Representation

 The Representation is the Government Offices' extended arm in Brussels.
-The main task is to maximize the impact of Swedish interests in the EU.
-The 120 employees makes it the largest Swedish mission abroad.
-Officials from all Ministries serve at the Representation.
+Its main task is to pursue Swedish interests and policies effectively in the policy-making of the EU.
+With 120 employees, it is Sweden’s largest Swedish mission abroad.
+Officials from all Ministries serve at the Representation

 Family photo Swedish Permanent Representation

-The Swedish permanent Representation has ca 120 employees.
-Photo: The Swedish Permanent Representation
+The Swedish Permanent Representation has around 120 employees.
+Photo: The Swedish Permanent Representation Photo: The Swedish Permanent Representation

-The primary task of the Representation is to negotiate EU-policy.
-The staff takes part in daily negotiations of the Council of Ministers' Working Groups and of the Permanent Representatives' Committee that prepares ministerial meetings and summits between the leaders of the EU member states.
+The primary task of the Representation is to negotiate EU policy.
+Its counsellors represent Sweden in the daily negotiations in the Council of Ministers’ Working Parties, and the Ambassadors take part in the Committee of the Permanent Representatives (Coreper), which also prepares ministerial meetings and EU leaders’ summits.

-The Representation is the Swedish government's daily link of contact to the EU institutions.
-Analyzes and assessments of the Representation are important contributions to the policymaking of the Government on EU-related matters.
+The Representation functions as a link between the Government Offices and the EU institutions, and its analyses and assessments are important contributions to the Government’s policymaking on EU-related matters.

-Sweden's Permanent Representation to the EU is located at the Square de Meeûs in Brussels city center, within walking distance to the EU-institutions.
+Sweden's Permanent Representation to the EU is located at Square de Meeûs in Brussels city centre, within walking distance to the EU institutions.

 Loading...